Nitzan Horowitz

 He served two full terms in the Knesset (2009–2015) on the Meretz list.
 Before being elected to the Knesset, he was the Foreign Affairs commentator and head of the International desk at Hadashot 10, the news division of Channel 10.
 In 2013, he ran for mayor of Tel Aviv.
-In June 2019, he won the Meretz leadership election, and currently serves as leader of the party and as the Minister of Health.
+In June 2019, he won the Meretz leadership election, and served as the Minister of Health.
 In July 2022, he announced that he would step down as Meretz's leader.

 Early life

 Horowitz was born in Rishon LeZion in 1965.
 He graduated from Tel Aviv University Law School and began working as a journalist.
 He supported the International Criminal Court's probe into Israel's alleged war crimes.

 Journalism career

 In his early career, he served as a military affairs reporter during the latter phase of the 1982 Lebanon war, as well as the international news editor at Army Radio from 1983 to 1987.
 In 1987, he began working at the Hadashot newspaper as the foreign affairs editor.
 In 1989, he moved to Haaretz, working as the foreign affairs editor.
 He served as a Haaretz correspondent in Paris between 1993 and 1998, covering the European Union, and as a Haaretz correspondent in Washington, D. C., from 1998 until 2001.
 After returning to Israel, Horowitz served as the chief foreign affairs columnist for Haaretz.

-When Hadashot 10 began broadcasting on January 2002, Horowitz established its international desk.
-His work there included creating documentary films following the tsunami disaster in eastern Asia and the failed search for Osama Bin Laden in Afghanistan.
+When Hadashot 10 began broadcasting in January 2002, Horowitz established its international desk.
+His work there included creating documentary films following the tsunami disaster in eastern Asia and the failed search for Osama bin Laden in Afghanistan.
 He made regular appearances on Hadashot 10's current affairs show, London et Kirschenbaum, for which he provided reports and analysis of global news.

 In 2008, Horowitz created and directed a documentary series for Channel 10, titled WORLD: The Next Generation – Nitzan Horowitz in search of tomorrow.
 The series followed major trends that could shape the future of the world in the coming decades, including the ageing crisis, urban sustainability, immigration, construction and industrial development in China, and the high-technology revolution in India.

 Horowitz served as a board member of the Association for Civil Rights in Israel.
 He was also active in environmental issues; in 2007, he received the Pratt Prize for Environmental Journalism.